JohnSnowLabs/langtest/docs/pages/tutorials/test_specific_notebooks/performance.md

 ## Overview

 In this performance notebook, we are evaluating `dslim/bert-base-NER` model on Performance test.
-The goal of performance testing is to determine the time taken to complete the tests in LangTest on the datasets with Models.
+The goal of performance testing is to determine the average time taken by the model to give the complete response.

 ## Open in Collab